alexpwf/myDocGen/README.md

 # myDocGen

-Just another documentation generator from a markdown file, for my projects.
+Just another documentation generator from a markdown file to a pdf.

 ## Install